adiom-data/dsync/docs/Testing.md

 mockery --output ./mocks --name Coordinator mockery --output ./mocks --name Transport
 ```
+Tests for specific connectors should be in "_test.go" files next to the actual implementation as per the Go convention.

 For an example of creating a test for a connector, see [Mongo Connector test](../connector/connectormongo_test.go)